ADU Builder in Montecito

 Montecito ADU projects involve site conditions that are, on average, more complex than those elsewhere in Santa Barbara County.
 Jurisdiction confusion, coastal zone requirements, hillside foundations, and estate-level architectural standards each affect feasibility and project scope.
 These factors are confirmed before design begins on every project.

-Coastal Zone and Local Coastal Program
+Coastal Zone and Hillside Overlay

 Understanding Montecito ADU Jurisdictions